Alvzant/Missings-data-in-clinical-trials/README.md

 - Multiple Imputation (Imputación Múltiple): Using IterativeImputer for multiple imputation.

-These methods were evaluated using a Random Forest model, and the performance was compared based on Root Mean Square Error (RMSE).
+These methods were evaluated using PCA and Random Forest model, and the performance was compared based on Root Mean Square Error (RMSE).